 Will my child be sent home if they only have a fever?

 Possibly.
 If the fever is greater than 100 degrees, we will follow the School Health Manual and send your child home just like other years.
-The nurse will assess the child to see if they have any other symptoms to determine if it is due to something else such as teething or exercise.

 What if a friend was exposed to a positive COVID person and then I was around them?